 Harvard sponsors more than 50 cultural, ethnic, and international organizations, as well as groups representing nearly every religion and political belief.

 The Harvard Foundation for Intercultural and Race Relations hosts many activities throughout the year that celebrate campus ethnic and cultural diversity.
 One of the most anticipated celebrations is Cultural Rhythms, a festival showcasing student performances and ethnic cuisine from more than 30 clubs and organizations.
 Acting as emcee for the occasion is the Foundation’s annual Artist of the Year.
-Recent honorees have included Shakira, Will Smith, Salma Hayek, Matt Damon, Jackie Chan, and John Legend.
+Recent honorees have included Shakira, Will Smith, Salma Hayek, Lucy Liu, and John Legend.

 African American, Asian American, Latino, and Native American students comprise about 47% of the Harvard student body.
 The Undergraduate Minority Recruitment Program (UMRP) student coordinators can answer your questions about academic, extracurricular, and residential life at Harvard.
 They can even help you arrange a tailored campus visit, whether overnight or just for the day.
 Contact them at email@example.com.